-Around one-third of all Federal Government spending is devoted to Centrelink payments such as unemployment benefits, parenting payments and the Age Pension.
+Around one third of all federal government spending is devoted to Centrelink payments such as unemployment benefits, parenting payments and the Age Pension.
 According to the Department of Treasury, the increased demand for health and aged care spending by an ageing population, and more specifically, the increasing demand for the latest medical technology and procedures, plus other public spending demands such as Centrelink payments, means that Australia could run out of financial steam within 40 years, if we continue on our merry way.
-According to the 2010 Intergenerational Report (IGR), unless action is taken, we can expect that by 2050 Australia will be spending more than it receives in revenue by 2.75% of gross domestic product (GDP).
-Removing the impact of the recent economic stimulus package, which was a temporary spending splurge, the Federal Government believes the factors set out below are the key to reversing this gap between Australia’s spending and earning:

 The hard fact that we all have to face is that the proportion of Australia’s population of traditional working age will nearly halve within 40 years which means there will be fewer workers financing the Age Pension and health costs of the retired and other non-working Australians.
-According to the IGR, the number of people of working age to support every person aged 65 years and over is projected to decline to 2.7 people by 2050 (compared with 5 people now).
-Around quarter of all Australians will be aged 65 or over by 2050.
+According to the IGR, the number of people of working age to support every person aged 65 years and over is projected to decline to 2.7 people by 2055 (compared with 4.5 people now, and 7.3 in 1975).

 Europe increases pension age